MikhailRadusha/MikhailRadusha/Guides/Tools/OKP4/Archive _Snapshot _and_State_Sync.md

 # Archive_Snapshot OKP4 --chain-id okp4-nemeton-1
-## Snapshots are updated on daily basis
+## Snapshots are updated on daily basis.
+It can be used to sync archive node.
 ### Latest snapshot - height 426668; size ≈ 135GB; pruning: nothing; indexer: kv
 ### Link to snapshot http://65.108.142.47:8000/